sumanth979/TerraformPractise/EC2Lab/Readme.md

 In this Lab we will create an EC2 instance and we will make it as a web Service.

-<p>The Lab invloves the creation of following AWS Resources:</p>
+The Lab invloves the creation of following AWS Resources:
-.....* Key Pair
+* Key Pair
 * Securiy Group
 * EC2 Instance
 - Contains userData
 - The EC2 is turned into web server with the help of httpd service.

 ### Create a new ssh key using the following command